mayye34/mayye34/README.md

 ### :woman_technologist: About Me :
 ✨ I'm currently a rising sophomore at Lehigh University studying Computer Science and Engineering.

-✨ I have experience coding in Java and Python, and I'm currently learning C.
+✨ I have experience coding in Java, Python, HTML, and I'm currently learning C. I also have experience with coding in Linux.

 ✨ I plan to upload personal projects and my progress learning new languages.